ThirdLemon/TrainerTyrant/README.md

 # TrainerTyrant
-This is a project aimed at high-accessibility manipulation of trainer data in Generation 5 Pokemon Games(B/W/B2/W2).
+This is a project aimed at high-accessibility manipulation of trainer data and learnset data in Generation 5 Pokemon Games(B/W/B2/W2).

 TrainerTyrant aims to transform the high-density, computer readable information of game code and extracted NARC files and make them editable through more human-readable interface.
 Primarily JSON, however support for spreadsheets will come in the future.
 A benefit of being able to manipulate JSON to write trainer data is the ability for users to write their own code to trivially edit trainer data through JSON.
 The hope is to continue improving on TrainerTyrant until most knowledge and interface barriers are removed, to reduce the risk of human error while editting trainer data and increasing the accessibility of romhacking for new users.